 Regarding your non-EB5 money, maybe you do run a Title III, now called the 4(a)(6) exemption offering of $1 million in order to galvanize some local support for the project.

 Say you sold $1 million worth of securities in a separate offering to people who are local to the project, so that the next time you go into a zoning board meeting you have a couple thousand people there who are definitely pro the project.
-That might help you leverage things to get it to a point where you can raise the EB5 money as a 506(c), or even raise the money through a 506(c) concurrently.
+That might help you leverage things to get it to a point where you can raise the EB5 funds as a 506(c), or even raise the money through a 506(c) concurrently.
 You can think about mixing and matching.

 Kurt: If someone decided that they wanted to take advantage of Title III, how would you suggest that they get started?
 What's their first step?